foodcoopshop/foodcoopshop.github.io/en/migration-guide.md

 * execute the database migration script [v1.1.0.sql](../blob/master/Config/sql/migrations/v1.1.0.sql)

 ### replacing source code
+* rename old installation folder (e.g. foodcoopshop-old)
-* upload source code of new version into new folder (e.g. foodcoopshop-new)
+* upload source code of new version into new folder with the name of the old version before renaming
-* copy the following files and folders from your old installation directory
+* copy the following files and folders from your old installation directory into the new directory
     * Config/custom.config.php
     * Config/credentials.config.php
     * Config/database.php
     * Config/email.php
     * webroot/files
     * files_private
-    * and any other adapted files (favicon, logo and so on)
+    * and any other adapted files (favicon, logo, images,...)
-* make a page impression in order to run migrations
+* database adaptions (migrations) are executed when making the first page impression